• Skip to primary navigation

 Table of Contents

-• How to make the maple bars:
+• How to make the maple bars in your air fryer:

 • How to make the maple glaze: